Salem Radio Network News Sunday, October 26, 2025

 Audio By Carbonatix

-CARACAS (Reuters) -Venezuelan President Nicolas Maduro has signed a decree granting him additional security powers in case of a military incursion into the country, the nation’s vice president, Delcy Rodriguez, said on Monday.
+CARACAS (Reuters) -Venezuelan President Nicolas Maduro has signed a decree granting him additional security powers in case the U.S. military enters the country, the nation’s vice president, Delcy Rodriguez, said on Monday.

 The decree would allow Maduro to mobilize armed forces throughout the country and give the military authority over public services and the oil industry.

-The measure comes as the U.S. has deployed a fleet of warships in the Caribbean, which Washington says is to combat drug trafficking through the region.
-Maduro’s government alleges that the U.S. is plotting to remove him from power.
+The U.S. has deployed a fleet of warships through the Caribbean, which Washington says is to combat drug trafficking through the region.

-The U.S. military in recent weeks has struck several boats it claims were carrying illicit drugs from Venezuela, killing those aboard.
-Experts have questioned the legality of the move.
+In recent weeks, the U.S. has also struck several boats it claims were carrying illicit drugs from Venezuela, killing those aboard.
+Experts have questioned the legality of the strikes.

 “What the U.S. government, what warlord Marco Rubio is doing against Venezuela is a threat,” Rodriguez told diplomats in a meeting on Monday.